Gun rights groups try last-ditch move to stop Trump ban on rapid-fire bump stocks

 Gun rights groups sued, arguing that bump stocks are intended to be used with AR-15 style rifles which are mechanically incapable of firing more than once with a single function of the trigger, because it must be released and moved again to allow the weapon to fire.
 They say the words of the statute — single function of the trigger — refer to the movement of the trigger itself, not whether the trigger is pulled by a finger or actuated by a bump stock.

-"The government is just wrong to focus to focus on the behavior of the person rather than the function of the trigger," said Erik Jaffee, representing the gun owners.
+"The government is just wrong to focus on the behavior of the person rather than the function of the trigger," Erik Jaffee, representing the gun owners, said.
 "Function of the trigger means the trigger, not the shooter."

-The Justice Department told the U.S. Court of Appeals in Washington, D.C., on Friday that the courts have interpreted the phrase "single function of the trigger" to mean "single pull of the trigger."
-A bump stock, government lawyers argued, allows a rifle to fire automatically once the trigger is pulled once, and that qualifies it as a machinegun.
+The Department of Justice told the U.S. Court of Appeals in Washington, D.C., on Friday that the courts have interpreted the phrase "single function of the trigger" to mean "single pull of the trigger."
+A bump stock, government lawyers argued, allows a rifle to fire automatically once the trigger is pulled once, and that qualifies it as a machine gun.

 An ATF spokeswoman said some owners have already turned in their bump stocks.
 But gun owner groups said others were waiting to see whether the appeals court agrees to put the rule on hold.